GulamRasulMomin/Music-Streaming-site/README.md

 # Music-Streaming-site
 This is a web-based music streaming platform.
 ## Description
 A seamless platform for users to explore, play, and manage music.
-Built using Python Flask & PostgreSQL.
+Built using Python Flask & HTML, CSS,JS.
 This is a web-based music streaming platform.
 It allows users to listen to, explore, and manage music.
 ## Technology Stack
 - Frontend: HTML, CSS, JavaScript, Bootstrap
 - Backend: Python Flask